datalad-handbook/book/docs/basics/101-102-populate.rst

    :notes: We use wget to download a few books from the web.
 CAVE: longish realcommand!

    $ cd books
-   $ wget https://sourceforge.net/projects/linuxcommand/files/TLCL/19.01/TLCL-19.01.pdf/download -O TLCL.pdf
+   $ wget -q https://sourceforge.net/projects/linuxcommand/files/TLCL/19.01/TLCL-19.01.pdf/download -O TLCL.pdf
-   $ wget https://homepages.uc.edu/~becktl/byte_of_python.pdf -O byte-of-python.pdf
+   $ wget -q https://homepages.uc.edu/~becktl/byte_of_python.pdf -O byte-of-python.pdf
    # get back into the root of the dataset
    $ cd ../